ItumelengMogase/Comprehensive-Marketing-Insights-Data-Driven-Strategies/README.md

 ## Tools Used
 - **SQL**: For data aggregation and querying.
 - **Python (Dash and Plotly)**: For visualisation and dynamic reporting.
+- **Jupyter Notebook**: For exploratory data analysis, integration, and documentation.

 Dash is running on http://127.0.0.1:8051/